edee111/crac/README.md

 - it works :)

 #### Run with persistence
-- works the same like without it - just a different commit
+- commands are the same like without persistence - just a different commit
 ```
 sdk use java 21.0.2.crac-zulu
 ./gradlew bootJar
 sudo /home/etomek/.sdkman/candidates/java/21.0.2.crac-zulu/bin/java -XX:CRaCCheckpointTo=./checkpoint -jar build/libs/crac-0.0.1-SNAPSHOT.jar
 # do some GET http://localhost:8080/
 sudo /home/etomek/.sdkman/candidates/java/21.0.2.crac-zulu/bin/jcmd build/libs/crac-0.0.1-SNAPSHOT.jar JDK.checkpoint
+# but checkpoint does not work because the connections to the DB are still open for some reason
 sudo /home/etomek/.sdkman/candidates/java/21.0.2.crac-zulu/bin/java -XX:CRaCRestoreFrom=./checkpoint
 ```